Skip to content

 Kind

-• unspecified: Unset.
+• unspecified: unspecified.

-• server: WEB services, RPC services, etc.
+• server: WEB server or RPC server.

-• producer: Message producer.
+• producer: message producer.

-• consumer: Message consumer.
+• consumer: message consumer.

 • OpenTelemetry histogram buckets are directly mapped to Prometheus histogram buckets.

-• For example, OpenTelemetry buckets [0, 10), [10, 50), [50, 100) are converted to Prometheus _bucket metrics with le labels:
+• For example, OpenTelemetry buckets [0, 10), [10, 50), and [50, 100) are converted into Prometheus _bucket metrics with an le label:

 my_histogram_bucket{le="10"} 100